 Always Confident – Occasionally Informed

-I first met Harry[i]Not his real name, of course in the late 1960s, shortly after he had taken his first Company public.
+I first met Senior[i]Not his real name, of course in the late 1960s, shortly after he had taken his first Company public.
 Later, he became very helpful in my first start-up venture, and we stayed in touch over the years that followed.
 A decade or so later, he called one day to ask my advice on another venture that he was about to undertake.
-Access control, using RF identification was in its early stages at that time and his prior experience was a perfect match.
+Access-control using RF identification was in its early stages, and his prior experience was a perfect match.

-I put forth this little story as a prelude to make the point that, in my youth, I also have been guilty of some of the behaviors that I will describe next.
+I put forth this little story as a prelude to make the point that, in my youth, I was also guilty of some of the behaviors that I will describe next.

-Harry had three sons, and all three worked for me on the farm from time to time as they each advanced through their teenage years.
+Senior had three sons, and all three had worked for me on the farm from time to time as teenagers.
 They were all good kids who worked hard and went on to be successful in their own endeavors.

-Harry, much like my mother, also had a way with words.
-When he would occasionally refer to David as “Always Confident – Occasionally Informed”, we all laughed and David would push out his chest and storm off in defiance, but he just kept being David for as long as I knew him after that.
+When Senior would occasionally refer to Junior#3 as “Always Confident – Occasionally Informed”[v]Much like my mother, he also had a way with words., we all laughed, and he would push out his chest and storm off in defiance.
+He probably grew up at some point, but for as long as I knew him after that, he just kept being occasionally informed.

-I never had the opportunity to share this story with Harry or David, but I occasionally pass it on to a teenager who happens to be full of himself or herself and overinflated with hot air.
+I never had the opportunity to share this story with Senior or with Junior #3, but I occasionally pass it on to someone who happens to be full of himself or herself.

 By: Jim